lele394/RW-fetch/README.md

 4.  **Cache Results:** Store the generated ANSI art and image metadata in a JSON cache file (`cache.json` by default) to significantly speed up subsequent displays, especially for random selections.
 5.  **Categorize & Filter:** Classify images based on the height of their ANSI art ("small", "medium", "large", "extra-large") and allow filtering based on these categories.

+Additionally, an **optional Rust version** is provided, focused *specifically* on fast display of random art with system info, ideal for reducing shell startup times compared to initializing Python/Conda.

-It aims to be a fun, visually appealing, and informative addition to your terminal environment, powered by Python, Pillow, and optionally `psutil` and `orjson` for enhanced performance and features.
+The project aims to be a fun, visually appealing, and informative addition to your terminal environment.

 ## Features ✨

+*(Refers mainly to the primary `rw_fetch.py` script)*

 *   **Image to ANSI Conversion:** Renders images (PNG, GIF, JPG, WEBP, BMP) as ANSI art using 24-bit color escape codes.
 *   **Animated GIF Support:** Selects a random frame from animated GIFs for conversion.